top of page

 • Support for administration and scriptural ways to resolve conflict

-• Frequent presence at community gatherings
+• A frequent presence at community gatherings

 • Wearing a visible sign to demonstrate solidarity within the order (pin, sash, color, other)

-With just a few teachers from each school making these voluntary commitments and gaining in number from year-to-year, it will become an organic, lay apostolate of the Holy Spirit bearing great fruit in the Diocese of XXXXX.
+With just a few teachers from each school making these voluntary commitments and gaining in number from year to year, it will become an organic, lay apostolate of the Holy Spirit bearing great fruit in the Diocese of XXXXX.

 You may be interested in my doctoral research completed in 2014 on non-academic outcomes for students attending schools in the Cleveland Scholarship and Tutoring Program.
 I have attached it to this letter.